ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Specifying the token and distribution server in configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can specify your API token in configuration by creating a ``galaxy_server_list`` section to configure one or more distribution servers in your :file:`ansible.cfg` file.
+By default, Ansible Galaxy is configured as the only distribution server.
+You can add other distribution servers and specify your API token or tokens in configuration by editing the ``galaxy_server_list`` section of your :file:`ansible.cfg` file.
 This is the most secure way to manage authentication for distribution servers.
 Specify a URL and token for each server.
 For example:

 .. code-block:: ini